A2Zadeh/CE-CLM/README.md

 # The CE-CLM code will soon be a part of OpenFace 2.0.
 Please visit [OpenFace Github](https://github.com/TadasBaltrusaitis/OpenFace/) to download the newest OpenFace.

 # Using CE-CLM
+The code for CE-CLM published in CVPR 2017.
+If you use this software for academic purposes please cite the following:

+Zadeh, A., Lim, Y. C., Baltrušaitis, T., & Morency, L. P. (2017).
+Convolutional experts constrained local model for 3d facial landmark detection.
+In Proceedings of the IEEE International Conference on Computer Vision Workshops (Vol. 7).

 Binaries for Windows are available here: